 How do I pay tax as a limited company?

 The company will pay corporation tax at 20% on the profit it makes.
 However you will have further tax to pay when you take money out of the company.

-If you take dividends from the company, tax on the first £5,000 is at 0% and this reduces the basic rate tax band (this is reducing to £2,000 from April 2018).
+If you take dividends from the company, from April 2018 tax on the first £2,000 is at 0% and this reduces the basic rate tax band.
 Any further dividends are taxed depending on which income tax band you are in.
 A basic rate tax payer will pay 7.5%, a higher rate tax payer will pay 32.5% and an additional rate tax payer will pay 38.1%.

 Pros of setting up a limited company

 The personal liability of the members (shareholders/owners) is restricted to the face value of the shares they have subscribed to.